 Valium Drug Studies:

-1 study on Valium causing drug abuse
+1 study on Valium causing death or increased risk of death

-1 study on Valium causing violence
+1 study on Valium causing homicidal ideation

-1 study on Valium causing suicide risk
+1 study on Valium causing risk of fractures

 Adverse Reaction Reports Filed with the US FDA: There have been 3,139 adverse reactions reported to the US FDA in connection with Valium.